All About Mesothelioma

 Venous (large vessel) invasion only (V)

 American Cancer Society.
 Malignant Mesothelioma.
-2016.
-Found at: https://www.cancer.org/cancer/malignant-mesothelioma.html
+2021.
+Retrieved from: https://www.cancer.org/cancer/malignant-mesothelioma.html

 National Comprehensive Cancer Network Practice Guidelines in Oncology http://www.nccn.org/professionals/physician_gls/pdf/mpm.pdf (for healthcare professionals; registration required)